saegsali/visual-odometry-project/README.md

-# visual-odometry-project
+# Visual Odometry Project
-This is a project for the course [Vision Algorithms for Mobile Robotics](https://rpg.ifi.uzh.ch/teaching.html#VAMR) from the University of Zurich.
+This is a project for the course [Vision Algorithms for Mobile Robotics](https://rpg.ifi.uzh.ch/teaching.html#VAMR) of the University of Zurich given by Prof. Dr. Davide Scaramuzza in the fall semester 2023.
-The goal of this mini-project is to implement a simple, monocular, visual odometry (VO) pipeline with the most essential features: initialization of 3D landmarks, keypoint tracking between two frames, pose estimation using established 2D ↔ 3D correspondences, and triangulation of new land- marks.
+The goal of this project is to implement a simple, monocular, visual odometry (VO) pipeline with the most essential features: initialization of 3D landmarks, keypoint tracking between two frames, pose estimation using established 2D ↔ 3D correspondences, and triangulation of new land- marks.

 ## Installation
 1. **Clone the repository**: